Scuffle leads to season-ending ejection for West Boca Raton football player

 PALM BEACH COUNTY, Fla. — Several players were ejected from a high school football game Monday after a scuffle broke out between West Boca Raton Community High School and Coral Springs High School.

-"They played dirty a little bit," Chris Kelly said.
+"They played dirty a little bit," West Boca Raton player Chris Kelly said of his opponent.

 Monday's game between the West Boca Raton Bulls and Coral Springs was chippy from the start.
-Kelly, who plays for West Boca, said that, by the fourth quarter, his team had had enough.
+Kelly said that, by the fourth quarter, his team had had enough.

 "One of the kids went to go tackle a kid around the neck, so one of my friends, Logan, pushed the kid," he said.